mrdonado/blog/_posts/2021-06-05-yin-and-yang.markdown

 You might call it the *Yin and Yang of Software Development*.
 I think that both statements are true to some extent, but one might rule over the other depending on the context.

 There's almost always some craft or even some art in the process of software development.
 When you're writing code, more often than not you're not following a scientifically rigorous method.
 Instead of that, you rely on pre-existing components and on your experience to build things that work.
 If you need metrics, these metrics usually come after you've already built something.
-Depending on the context, however, you might need to apply engineering processes and quality standards that resemble those used in other engineering disciplines.
+However, depending on the context, you might need to apply engineering processes and quality standards that resemble those used in other engineering disciplines.

 These two definitions raise two new questions: